Conservation Easements

 What Is Protected?

-Every easement is different, but most protect:
+Every conservation easement is different, but most protect:

 - Shorelines or wildlife habitat